tiby312/dinotree_report/rebalance_and_query_Report.md

 # Comparison against other Algorithms

 The below chart compares different different algorithms both in terms of comparisons and benches.
+The naive algorithm is clearly the slowest, with sweep and prune next followed by dinotree.
+What is interesting is that the real world bench times matches closely the theoretical number of comparisons.
+The lines are more smooth (and deterministic) than the benches since on my laptop has other things to do besides run this program.
+The jumps that you see in the theortical dinotree line are the points at which the trees height grows by one.
+It is a complete binary tree so a slight increase in the height by 1 causes a doubling of nodes so it is a drastic change.
+As the number of bots increases its inevitable that sometimes the tree will be too tall or too short.

 ![chart](./graphs/colfind_theory.png)